-Occupational therapy supports people with disabilities to carry out essential activities, with the aim of maintaining or improving independence.
+Occupational therapy helps people with disabilities carry out essential activities, with the aim of maintaining or improving independence.

 - enabling an individual to remain in their own home throughout a period of rehabilitation

 - making a home safe for getting around, for example by installing hand rails and ramps

 - assisting carers to maintain their caring responsibilities

 - managing personal care, such as getting you to the bathroom and on/off the toilet

 - safe mobility around your home to enable you to prepare meals, get in/out of bed and manage the steps and stairs